Check Your Pet's Records

 Cats are highly unlikely to become infected with Lyme disease, though the potential does exist.
 For dogs, however, the risk can be quite high, depending on where they live, their lifestyle, and whether they are adequately protected with the proper tick preventative.

-If you observe any of these signs in your dog, you should contact your veterinarian immediately:
+If you observe any of these signs in your dog, you should call your veterinarian immediately:

 - Stiff, swollen joints